microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 1. Go back to you App Service by selecting the **Overview** on the left blade

 ![RG Basic Tab](images/app-service-overview.JPG)
-12. Make sure your app shows

-12. Click on **URL**
+2. Click on **URL**

-13. Make sure you see the connected message in your Web App.
+13. Make sure you web applicationsee renders and shows the connected message in your Web App.

-Blob Storage: Success
+**Blob Storage: Success**

    YEAH.
 Great job!